Why Use SQL Window Functions

 Expenses moving average

 Judging by the data, the income is growing: 94 in January → 104 in September.
 But are the expenses growing as well?
-It’s hard to say right away: expenses differ month by month.
-To smooth out these spikes, we’ll use the “3-month average” — the average between the previous, current, and next month’s expenses for each month:
+It's hard to tell right away: expenses vary from month to month.
+To smooth out these spikes, we'll use the "3-month average" — the average between the previous, current, and next month's expenses for each month:

 • moving average for February = (January + February + March) / 3;